ionuthub/WAD-Assessment-Sem-2-/README.md

 node scripts/init-db.js
 node scripts/seed.js

+note about database
-note: there is no discoverhealth.db file included in this project zip. the assessor should run the init-db and seed steps above to create it. do not expect the db file to be present.
+a discoverhealth.db file will appear after you run init-db and seed. you may also find one included in this project zip. the assessor can either use the included db file directly or run the init-db and seed steps to recreate a fresh one. both options will work with the code.